jsmolar/geckodriver-helper/README.md

     end

+# Specifying a version

+If you want to run a specific version of geckodriver, you can set the version like so:

+    Geckodriver.set_parameters(version: #{VERSION})

+Or, from the command line, you can run

+    geckodriver_update v0.19.1

-# Updating Geckodriver
+# Force update to latest version of Geckodriver

-If you'd like to force-upgrade to the latest version of geckodriver, run the script `gecko_updater`
+If you'd like to force-upgrade to the latest version of geckodriver:

-# Install specific version of Geckodriver

-If you want to install specific version of driver use this method before creating drive `Capybara::Selenium::Driver.new(app, :browser => :firefox)`.

-    Geckodriver.install(version: #{VERSION})
+1. delete the directory $HOME/.geckodriver-helper
+2. run geckodriver-update

 # Use token